imperialCHEPI/healthgpsrvis/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is an example to create the weighted data using the package:

 ``` r
 library(healthgpsrvis)